EricCote/DevTestLabs/README.md

 # DevTestLabs
-This is a project for Azure Dev Test Labs
+This is a project for Azure Dev Test Labs.